lumlumva/cse15l-lab-reports/lab1.md

 1. command with no arguments
 ![Image](cd1.png)
 - The working directory is /home.
-- Without a sepecific argument here, we do not have a path to switch to from the current working directory.
-So the system simply print out the current working directory which is /home in this example.
+- Without a specific argument here, we do not have a path to switch to from the current working directory.
+So the system simply prints out the current working directory which is /home in this example.
 - This output is not an error.

 2. command with a path to a directory as an argument